The Story Of John Butler

 Heinzerling & Co.
 Soda Bottle - c.
 The 1880s to 1890s

-The Heinzerling & Co. was a beverage company based in Baltimore started by John Heinzerling.
+The Heinzerling & Co. was a beverage company based in Baltimore, started by John Heinzerling.
 But this story isn't about John himself, or his son, John R. This story is about the man John R. witnessed being executed for a murder he may have been framed for.

-The police quickly focused their investigation on the 40-year-old Butler, the president of the local McKinley, Roosevelt, and Schirm Colored Republican Club in Baltimore.
+The police quickly focused their investigation on 40-year-old Butler, the president of the local McKinley, Roosevelt, and Schirm Colored Republican Club in Baltimore.
 Butler also sold two black published newspapers, the Colored American and the Defender.

-The only evidence against Butler was circumstantial, and Butler had a solid alibi about where he was that night.
-But this didn't matter to the judge or white jury.
 The City of Baltimore rushed Butler's trial, and he was convicted of 1st-degree murder on December 12th, 1900.
 John H. Butler was sentenced to death by hanging at Baltimore City Jail.
 The Supreme Bench of Baltimore City would overrule a new trial motion on June 7th, 1901.
 The court would set his execution date for August 23rd, 1901.

 During his time in jail, Butler's only visitor was Reverend John F. Wagner.
 Wagner counseled Butler and tried to get him to confess multiple times in hopes of getting him sentenced to life instead of death.
 But Butler maintained his innocence and wouldn't change his story.

-After learning his sentence, Butler was placed in cell 16 on Murderer's Row at Baltimore City Jail.
+Butler was placed in cell 16 on Murderer's Row at Baltimore City Jail.
 Butler's mental and physical health deteriorated rapidly.
 He was in such poor health that the City of Baltimore was worried he wouldn't be able to stand up for his execution.
 The death warrant for Butler stated he would be carried to the gallows and sat in a chair with a rope around his neck.
 When the gallows trap door was released, he and the chair would fall through it.

-On August 21st, the Baltimore Sun reported that Butler was deemed fit enough to stand for his upcoming hanging that Friday.
+On August 21st, The Baltimore Sun reported that Butler was deemed fit enough to stand for his upcoming hanging that Friday.
 And on Thursday the 22nd, the gallows were tested with a bag of sand.
 The Sun reported the gallows worked perfectly and would be ready for Butler’s execution on Friday.

 Rev. Wager visited Butler at 7 pm on Thursday and had the following conversation with him.